shawyunz/Covid19nz/README.md

 * Backend API provided by [simeonmiteff](https://github.com/simeonmiteff)/[nzcovid19cases](https://github.com/simeonmiteff/nzcovid19cases).
 * App Icon made by [Nhor Phai](https://www.flaticon.com/authors/nhor-phai) from www.flaticon.com
 * Icons in app from https://materialdesignicons.com/
+* The images, "Total cases by DHB"  by the Ministry of Health and "UniteAgainstCovid-19" by NZ Government, are licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).